Exploring 5G, policy and the innovation economy

 The impact of 5G: Why Innovation Policy Matters

-This panel will examine 5G as the communications infrastructure of the future and explore what’s motivating the fierce competition in the 5G standards race, including how leadership in 5G technology will affect jobs, growth, and national security.
+This panel examined 5G as the communications infrastructure of the future and explore what’s motivating the fierce competition in the 5G standards race, including how leadership in 5G technology will affect jobs, growth, and national security.

 The IP Policy Landscape: US and The World

 Countries around the globe have signaled that developing IP and IP protection is a priority.
-This panel will discuss how the US and other countries are enforcing IP through various policies and legislation and explore lessons to be learned from strong and improving IP systems in, e.g., Europe and China.
+This panel discussed how the US and other countries are enforcing IP through various policies and legislation and explored lessons to be learned from strong and improving IP systems in, e.g., Europe and China.

 IP and Antitrust: Global Agency Dynamics

-This panel will reflect upon how the global agency dynamics at the intersection of IP & antitrust have evolved in the last few decades.
+This panel reflected upon how the global agency dynamics at the intersection of IP & antitrust have evolved in the last few decades.
 What are the lessons learned and the way forward for global businesses?